SolaWing/AutoLayoutVisualFormatLanguage/Readme.md

 For Swift project, there have a **VFL framework** target, you can add target dependency to it, and import VFL module.

-Or if you use carthage, you can add `github "SolaWing/AutoLayoutVisualFormatLanguage" "master"` to Carthage, and execute `carthage update`
+Or if you use carthage, you can add `github "SolaWing/AutoLayoutVisualFormatLanguage" "master"` to Cartfile, and execute `carthage update`

 How to use
 ==========